mlange-42/arche-demo/docs/content/box2d.md

 description: |
     A simulation using the [Go port](https://github.com/ByteArena/box2d) of [Box2D](https://box2d.org/), a 2D physics engine for games.

+    Here, [Arche](https://github.com/mlange-42/arche) only handles the graphics
+    and applies forces from the mouse.
 ---

 {{< rawhtml >}}